fpasquinisantos/data202/midtermproject.md

   - [ ] Includes a comparison between the original design and at least of the alternative designs that specifies which design is better for what purpose.
 - Appendix
   - [ ] Report includes a description of where the depth in the project is, i.e., in what areas you went beyond the bare minimal requirements.
 See "Depth Somewhere" above.
-  - [ ] Report includes what terms you'd be willing to have your report shared under (see the "License" section of the template.)
   - [ ] Report includes a list of sources used (e.g., specific links to StackOverflow, ChatGPT shared-conversation links, etc.), and the full names of any students outside your team.
 - Meta
   - [ ] Report was produced using a reproducible workflow (i.e., iPython Notebook)